Rendlesham Forest UFO case

 Here follows the documentary substantiation of that statement.

 Questioning the MoD

 As part of my initial investigation, I wrote to the Ministry of Defence on 1983 October 9 asking for their comments on the apparent radar sighting of a UFO about the time of the Rendlesham Forest incident.
-My letter bears the folio number 151 in Part 5 of the released MoD file on the case.
+My letter can be found on p.162 of the MoD file DEFE/24/1948.

 On 1983 November 14 I pressed the MoD again on this matter, asking if it was true that they had begun to investigate the case even before Col Halt’s memo was received and whether radar records had been confiscated, as was being alleged by some.
-My letter is folio no. 126 in Part 4 of the released MoD file (the sheets are not, alas, arranged in strictly chronological order).
+My letter is p.136 of MoD file DEFE/24/1948.
 Pam Titchmarsh replied on December 7, informing me that no investigations were carried out by the MoD until Col Halt’s memo was received two weeks after the event, and that there was no truth in the story that radar records had been confiscated.
-Her reply is folio 118 in the MoD Rendlesham file, but again I show a scan of the original in my possession.
+Her reply is p.128 in the MoD Rendlesham file, but again I show a scan of the original in my possession.

 Over a decade later the situation had not changed.
 By now Nick Pope was in charge of the department that handled UFO inquiries.
 In 1994 January he prepared an information note in response to inquiries from Central TV in England, which re-emphasized that “No unidentified object was seen on radar during the period in question”, and there was no evidence of anything having intruded into UK airspace nor of it having landed near RAF Woodbridge.